lonycell/grafana.v7/docs/sources/features/datasources/postgres.md

 +++
-title = "Using PostgreSQL in Grafana" description = "Guide for using PostgreSQL in Grafana" keywords = ["grafana", "postgresql", "guide"] type = "docs"
+title = "Using PostgreSQL in ThingSPIN" description = "Guide for using PostgreSQL in ThingSPIN" keywords = ["grafana", "postgresql", "guide"] type = "docs"
 [menu.docs]